briano1905/typings/README.md

 - `leviathan` inspired by SA Leviathan by OneCreativeMind
 - `kobayashi` inspired by SA Kobayashi by Madēo
 - `ishtar` inspired by GMK Ishtar by Bachoo
+- `deku` inspired by GMK Deku by Scucka

 ## Redo